reggaeman007jah/killchainMissionFinal/README.md

 Make the mission able to run forever - but only on demand

-MAke an admin menu that enables more control of mission params
+Make an admin menu that enables more control of mission params

 Make a padre system that adds mission-specific tasks to raptors

 Make a stats system, including how many cycles over 5 there were

 ## DONE / UNTESTED

+Make burning vics work

+## DONE / TESTED (PASSED)

 Add catch-all opfor insurance move at stage switch